PseudoResonance/Pixy2JavaAPI/README.md

 The Pixy2 can now be called on with the various provided methods as outlined in the documentation included in the code and on the Pixy2 website.

-Wiki with more detailed usage instructions and example code will be added in the future.
+Please read the [wiki](https://github.com/PseudoResonance/Pixy2JavaAPI/wiki/Using-the-API) for more information about how to use the API, including examples.

 ---
 ## Supported Links to Communicate with Pixy
 SPI, I2C (Untested), UART/Serial (Untested)

-New link types can be easily added for future hardware, or other Java-based projects by implementing [Link](https://github.com/PseudoResonance/Pixy2JavaAPI/blob/master/src/main/java/io/github/pseudoresonance/pixy2api/links/Link.java)
+New link types can be easily added to support future hardware, or other Java-based projects by implementing [Link](https://github.com/PseudoResonance/Pixy2JavaAPI/blob/master/src/main/java/io/github/pseudoresonance/pixy2api/links/Link.java)

 ---
 ## Wiring Pixy2 to RoboRIO